 While that may seem good, you caffeine fiends who like to add extra shots are in luck.
 You can add extra shots and still only pay 150 stars, like this Grande Caffe Latte with two extra shots for $6.45.

-I’m sure there are ways to make more expensive drinks but the idea is also for them to be drinkable as well.
+I’m sure there are ways to make more expensive drinks but the idea is also for them to be drinkable.
 Since breakfast sandwiches and parfaits fall in the middle of the price range, figure that you’ll get anywhere from 1.5 to 4.3 CPS for redemptions in this category.

 200 Point Rewards

-This category includes the lunch items I used to get with my rewards.
-Since redemptions for these items have gone up 60% from their previous level, are they still worth it?
+This category includes the lunch items I used to get with my rewards back in the day.
+Since these items’ redemptions went up 60% from their previous level, are they still worth it?

-A PB&J Protein box goes for $5.95 and a Chicken Wrap Protein Box (which still has peanut sauce but they no longer label it as Thai Chicken Wraps) goes for $7.95.
-Get anywhere from 2.975 to 3.975 CPS value for redemptions in the category.
-Not nearly as good as you received before.
+A PB&J Protein box costs $5.95 and a Chipotle Chicken Wrap Protein Box goes for $8.45.
+Get anywhere from 2.975 to 4.22 CPS value for redemptions in the category.

 400 Point Rewards